history - phpMan

 -- Variable: int history_quotes_inhibit_expansion

-If non-zero, single-quoted words are not scanned for the history
+If non-zero, double-quoted words are not scanned for the history

 -- Variable: rl_linebuf_func_t * history_inhibit_expansion_function